Sometimes our struggles are the best thing that happen to us.

 And then we get to start again, as many times as we need.

-Eighteen months ago I decided to start a new business.
+Eighteen months ago I decided to start a coaching business.

 I made a plan, I built a website, I started promoting, and in a short while I got a few clients and I loved it.